Jean-Bertrand Aristide: 2004 overthrow

 After Aristide was flown out of Haiti, looters raided his villa.
 Most barricades were lifted the day after Aristide left as the shooting had stopped; order was maintained by Haitian police, along with armed rebels and local vigilantes.
 Almost immediately after the Aristide family was transported from Haiti, the Prime Minister of Jamaica, P.J.
 Patterson, dispatched a member of parliament, Sharon Hay-Webster, to the Central African Republic.
 The leadership of that country agreed that Aristide and his family could go to Jamaica.
 The Aristide family remained on the island for several months until the Jamaican government gained acceptance by South Africa for the family to relocate there.

 Aristide later claimed that France and the U.S. had a role in what he termed "a kidnapping" that took him from Haiti to South Africa via the Central African Republic.
 However, authorities said his temporary asylum there had been negotiated by the United States, France and Gabon.
 On 1 March 2004, U.S. congresswoman Maxine Waters, along with Aristide family friend Randall Robinson, reported Aristide had told them that he had been forced to resign and had been abducted from the country by the United States and that he had been held hostage by an armed military guard.
-According to Waters, Mildred Aristide called her at her home at 6:30 am, informing her that "the coup d'etat has been completed".
+According to Waters, Mildred Aristide called her at her home at 6:30 am, informing her that "the coup d'état has been completed".
 She also stated how Jean-Bertrand Aristide claimed the U.S. embassy in Haiti's chief of staff came to his house and threatened that he, alongside many other Haitians would be killed if he did not resign.
 Aristide's letter, which is described as his resignation, does not actually contain Aristide clearly and officially resigning.
 Representative Charles Rangel, D-New York, expressed similar words, saying Aristide had told him he was "disappointed that the international community had let him down" and "that he resigned under pressure" – "As a matter of fact, he was very apprehensive for his life.
 They made it clear that he had to go now or he would be killed."
 When asked for his response to these statements Colin Powell said that "it might have been better for members of Congress who have heard these stories to ask us about the stories before going public with them so we don't make a difficult situation that much more difficult" and he alleged that Aristide "did not democratically govern or govern well".
 CARICOM, an organization of Caribbean countries that included Haiti, called for a United Nations investigation into Aristide's removal, but were reportedly pressured by the U.S. and France to drop their request.
 Some observers suggest the rebellion and removal of Aristide were covertly orchestrated by these two countries and Canada.